jepetersohn/phase-3-guide/week_2/README.md

 ## Weekend
-Finish final project MVP.
+ - Finish final project MVP.
 It should be testing, deployed, and you should be prepared with some slides.
 Your demo should follow the [process for the group  project demos](../group_project_process#demos).
+ - Write talk blog post and put link in submissions wiki